Updated Feb 2025

 4) Difficulty level

-ACT hasn’t admitted this yet, but if they’re going to give students more time per question, they must increase the difficulty level of the questions.
+ACT hasn’t admitted this yet, but if they’re going to give students more time per question, they must either increase the difficulty level of the questions or penalize students more for each missed question.

 5) Other content changes